 Using the color code

 Scientists have proven that it is much easier to remember visually.
 That’s why Asana offers the possibility to designate tasks, boards and priorities with colors.
 For example, you can color-code a priority, where red would be a high priority and yellow a medium priority.
 Similarly, you can control the colors of the products or topics to which the task belongs.

 You can also color code entire projects or boards, set icons for them and change the color of the functionality.
 Asana is not trying to be a program where everything would be covered with colored tasks, like on a Velcro board.
 But that doesn’t mean that you can’t use color designs when using the platform.

 Returning to the question of better memorization, it is also worth mentioning that Asana offers a schedule visualization feature.
 You can see it in the Timeline tab, where all your tasks will be displayed on a timeline.
-This way you can make sure you don’t miss any deadlines.
+Also, Asana show subtasks on timeline, and you can make sure you don’t miss any deadlines.
 It will also help you plan your workload more rationally, because you can see what tasks you have for upcoming dates.
 This tab also displays the tasks of all participants who also work in your board.

 Displaying the time to complete a task

 Asana also provides a unique feature that gives you the ability to set a start date for a task.
 For example, if you plan to start working on a task not on the day it is assigned, but on another day, then you can easily set a start date.
 This way you can show your colleagues how your workload is doing, as well as better manage your time.

 Another important feature that many people also forget about.
 Asana offers a wide range of tools and platforms that can be integrated into the platform.
 You can choose from more than 100 tools, such as Google tools, Slack, DropBox and many others.
 This allows you to share information more quickly and get feedback from your colleagues at an accelerated pace.